msubram/ValidateService/README.md

 ######Broadcast Data Format :
 {CountryCode:'44', MobileNumber:'07900989998', IP: '192.168.0.98', Name: 'MyDevice', EndPoint: '', UDPListenPort: '38798'}

 vi) Already the .net server is listening on the port #32233 and we are broadcasting the data.
-So the server on the port #32233 will receive the data and parse it and fills the Endpoint and send it back to the UDPListenPort.
+So the server on the port #32233 will receive the data and parse it and fills the Endpoint and send it back to the UDPListenPort(Mobile).

 vi) The mobile application which is listening on the port #39798(UDPListenPort) will receive the packet which has Endpoint in it.
 (Endpoint sent by server running on windows)